rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 Subscribers
 ===========

-To create a new subscriber, one should use the ROS2 Node method ``CreateAndAddSubscriberNode``.
-This method take two parameters:
+To create a new subscriber, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddSubscriberNode``.
+This method takes two parameters:

 * the class (type) of subscriber to be used.
 See ::ref:`publishers`.
-* the topic name.
+* the topic name (``std::string``).

+Subscriber nodes get updated when the ROS2 node is spun.
+Users can set their own callback to act on newly received messages using an observer on the MRML ROS subscriber node.
+The last message received can be retrieved using ``GetLastMessage``.

 .. tabs::